FelixJrB/picture-it-microservices/README.md

 Make sure to read [all requirements of the application](../../issues/), including issues #1, #2, #3, #4, #5, #6, #7, #8, #9, #10, and #11.
 Pay extra attention to the labels indicating whether a requirement is required (~"req::required") or optional (~"req::optional").

 You are required to close any issues and tasks ([ ]) that you implement.
-If you add any functionality, you must also create and close your own issues.
+If you add any functionality, you must also create and close these issues.